GraphQL

 • The central panel shows the result of the request.

-• The right panel (occultable) shows a documentation autogenerated from the models and fields exposed in the API.
+• The right panel (hideable) shows a documentation autogenerated from the models and fields exposed in the API.

 Postman

-Example of GET request, with the query as part of the query string:
+Here's an example of a GET request, with the query as part of the query string:

-Example of POST request, with the query as part of the body and encoded as application/json:
+And here's an example of a POST request, with the query as part of the body and encoded as application/json:

 The query must be located inside a valid JSON document, as the value of the "query" key: